 Therefore, ensure that you teach your puppy how to be gentle.
 Also, educate your kids on the dos and don’ts when playing with the dog.
 Alternatively, command your dog to sit when your kid is petting them.
 This should get rid of any misunderstanding between the two.
 Ensure that the two are not left alone at any given time.

-Do not punish your dog
+Do not punish your dog.

 Lastly, you will need to know why your dog is nipping.
-Well, as we have discussed in this article, dogs may nip when subjected to various circumstances.
-Observe your dog notice when he is doing so.
-This way, you will be able to approach this behavior from the source.
-For instance, if he bites when you are wrestling, you should not engage in such kind of play.
+Well, as discussed in this article, dogs may bite when subjected to various circumstances.
+Observe your dog’s notice when he is doing so.
+This way, you can approach this behavior from the source.
+For instance, if he bites when you are wrestling, you should no longer engage in such kind of play.

 You should stop your dog from nipping immediately you notice this behavior.
 Get to know why he is engaging in unacceptable behavior and stop him.
 I hope the above methods are going to be of help to you as you get your dog to stop nipping.